mjnikkila/evening/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-See LICENSE.txt fro more details
+See LICENSE.txt for more details